 |For the finest Indian food in Prague, look no further than Indian Jewel, which offers an authentic flavour of India right in the heart of the city.|

-The restaurant is situated on a lovely small square just a couple of minutes walk from the Old Town Square.
+The restaurant is situated just a couple of minutes walk from the Old Town Square.

 Indian Jewel offers an Indian restaurant experience akin to a good curry house in the UK.
 The welcome from the staff is warm and friendly, with waiters dressed in typical Indian attire.
 The restaurant is clean and freshly decorated.
 And traditional Indian music is played in the background.